 The world owes me, so fuck you"

 - Jolee Bindo from Knights of the Old Republic is an interesting example, he purposefully acts like a stereotypical Grumpy Old Man because he finds humor in it and (jokingly?) thinks youth expects him to act like it.
+Or he really is a Grumpy Old Man, and just enjoys it.

 - In Jade Empire, another Bioware game, you can run into a pair of old men in Tien's Landing grumbling about the state of the town.
 Addressing one of them will get you moaned at, but the other will explain he means nothing by it, and they're just passing time.